mingfujacky/Lecture-Big-Data/ch01_data_science_in_a_big_data_world.md

   }
 ---
 # Data Science in a Big Data World
-- <span class="yellow-text">**Big data**</span> is a term for any collection of data sets so large or complex that it becomes difficult to process them using traditional data management techniques, such as relational database management systems.
+- <span class="blue-text">**Big data**</span> is a term for any collection of data sets so large or complex that it becomes difficult to process them using traditional data management techniques, such as relational database management systems.
-- <span class="yellow-text">**Data science**</span> involves using methods to analyze massive amounts of data and extract the knowledge it contains.
+- <span class="blue-text">**Data science**</span> involves using methods to analyze massive amounts of data and extract the knowledge it contains.

 # Benefits and Uses of Data Science and Big Data